Frequently Asked Questions

 Do you provide catering for weddings, rehearsal dinners, celebrations?

-We don’t cater big events, but here is a list of excellent local caterers.
+We cater events up to 50 people, and beyond that we can partner with excellent local caterers.
 All of these folks have done events at Knoll Farm or have been highly recommended to us by trusted friends.
 They all specialize in local farm-fresh food.

 Dulce Vermont https://www.dolcevt.com/home/